 I’ve only fired it at the 25 yard indoor range so far, so I can’t comment yet on longer shots.
 But it worked well at that range.
 Although the 28mm objective isn’t super bright, the glass seems decent enough.
 The smaller the lens, the easier it is to make it without distortion.
 Also, I’ll need to see if the parallax will be an issue.
 But this isn’t a precision rifle by any means.
 Its role for me is just another plinker.
 And it certainly does that well.

 The 10/22 Takedown fills certain niches so well.
 For backpacking, something to throw in the truck/trunk, or just as a compact option when storage at home is limited, these are solid little rifles.
 Online, I see that some people buy them just because they are easier to store and transport.
 Nothing wrong with that.
 Thanks to the different mounting options for optics, there is no need to compromise accuracy.
 When it warms up enough for longer outdoor sessions, I’ll give this scope a better workout.
+It came in well under budget when looking for scopes under $300.
 In the meantime, it’s one more option for anyone looking to keep their 10/22 Takedown compact, but with a magnified optic.

 Comments?
 Questions?
 What’s your preferred optic/sighting solution for the 10/22 Takedown?
 Feel free to share below.